UTZbox/Analog2USBPhone/README.md

-# Analog2USBPhone, Convert an old Analog Phone to an USB-Headset for ZOOM© and TEAMS©
+# Analog2USBPhone
-Based on a Teensy 4.0 and the Audio-Board Rev.D
+Convert an old Analog Phone to an USB-Headset for ZOOM© and TEAMS©, based on a Teensy 4.0 and the Audio-Board Rev.D

 Functions:
 The Phone will behave like in the old days.